The MIP Ensemble Simulation: Local Ensemble Statistics in the Cosmic Web: The MIP Simulation: First Results

-In order to get a better understanding of the differences between halo populations in the ensemble we computed the ensemble halo mass dispersion for the 15 most massive haloes in the simulation.
-We do this by first defining a ``reference" sample of haloes identified from a single realization.
+In order to get a better understanding of the differences between halo populations across the ensemble we computed the ensemble halo mass dispersion for the 15 most massive haloes in the simulation.
+We do this by first defining a sample of reference haloes identified from a single realization.
 Next we track the reference haloes across all realizations in the ensemble.
-We track a given halo by placing a search window at the halo's position in all realizations and selecting the most massive halo inside the search window.
-The search window radius is of the same size as the original halo.
+We track a given halo by placing a search window at the reference haloe's position in all realizations and selecting the most massive halo inside the search window.
+The search window is made equal to the reference haloes's virial radius.
 Figure \ref{fig:halo_mass_dispersion} shows the ensemble mass dispersion for the 15 most massive haloes.
-The relative dispersion is shown in the lower panel.
-We normalized the dispersion by the ensemble mean halo mass for each halo.
-The relative dispersion increases for decreasing halo mass.
-The trend in the relative dispersion indicates that haloes less massive than $\sim 5 \times 10^{12}$ are defined by $\delta(\ge k_{\textrm{ {cut}}})$ (in good agreement with the mass-volume defined by $k_{\textrm{ {cut}}}$) and therefore can be considered independent between realizations.
-The relative halo mass dispersion can be use as a guide for setting a threshold above which haloes can be studied on a case-by-case ( $ M(k_{\textrm{ {cut}}}) \sim 2 \times 10^{13}$ h$^{-1}$ M$_{\odot}$ in our case).
-At lower masses the relative mass dispersion is larger than $30 \%$.
+The relative mass dispersion increases for decreasing halo mass, confirming that haloes less massive than $\sim 10^{13}$ h$^{-1}$M$_{\odot}$ are defined by $\delta(\ge k_{\textrm{ {cut}}})$.
+The relative halo mass dispersion can be use as a guide for setting a threshold above which haloes can be studied on a case-by-case basis ( M$(k_{\textrm{ {cut}}}) \sim 2 \times 10^{13}$ h$^{-1}$M$_{\odot}$ for the MIP).

-Figure \ref{fig:file_largest_halos} shows a more detailed view of the distribution of halo mass across the ensemble for the 5 most massive haloes in the simulation.
-The physical location of the five most massive haloes in the simulation box is shown on the left panel and their ensemble mass dispersion is shown in the right panel.
-The ensemble mass distribution per halo has a roughly log-normal distribution.
-Note the bump in the mass distribution of the second largest halo.
-This is the same cluster depicted in Figures \ref{fig:ensemble_simulation_grid} and \ref{fig:thirty_clusters}.
-The bump seems to be associated to the large subhalo seen in practically all realizations coming from at the top-right side of the cluster as small variations between realizations make the FoF algorithm link the large subhalo in some cases and not in others.

-\subsubsection{Ensemble Halo Mass Function}
+\subsubsection{Ensemble halo mass function}